Humza Yousaf earns key endorsement from potential leadership challenger

 In a statement on Twitter, Ms Regan added that any pro-independence majority at a Westminster or Holyrood election should be taken as a mandate for independence and she would – if first minister – then invite the UK Government to negotiate Scotland’s departure from the union.

+They added: “Do we huff and puff saying stuff like that or actually build our support for independence?”

+Ms Regan also said she would ditch the “extremely flawed” gender recognition reform bill and won the endorsement of firebrand MP, Joanna Cherry.

-She said: “On my first day as leader, I will call for an independence convention to be held.
+She added she would also call for an independence convention to be held as soon as she became leader.

-“This will involve all pro-independence parties, independence organisations, think tanks and civil society to organise a new independence campaign body.
+She said: “We need a new direction and we need to reprioritise.
+We need to bring back unity, draw a line under certain things and move past them.

+"I believe I am the person to do that.
+I would not be progressing the GRR Bill, it’s caused a lot of division, it’s extremely flawed and I wouldn’t want it to take up any more time.”